nader2560/react-redux-firebase/README.md

 ## Firestore

 If you plan to use Firestore, you should checkout [`redux-firestore`][redux-firestore].
-It integrates nicely with `react-redux-firebase` and it allows you to run Real Time Database and Firestore along side each other.
+It integrates nicely with `react-redux-firebase-immutable` and it allows you to run Real Time Database and Firestore along side each other.

-`react-redux-firebase` provides the `firestoreConnect` HOC (similar to `firebaseConnect`) for easy setting/unsetting of listeners.
+`react-redux-firebase-immutable` provides the `firestoreConnect` HOC (similar to `firebaseConnect`) for easy setting/unsetting of listeners.

-Currently `react-redux-firebase` still handles auth when using [`redux-firestore`][redux-firestore] - The future plan is to also have auth standalone auth library that will allow the developer to choose which pieces they do/do not want.
+Currently `react-redux-firebase-immutable` still handles auth when using [`redux-firestore`][redux-firestore] - The future plan is to also have auth standalone auth library that will allow the developer to choose which pieces they do/do not want.

 ## [Docs](http://react-redux-firebase.com)
 See full documentation at [react-redux-firebase.com](http://react-redux-firebase.com)